BoaPi/learning-rust/README.md

 * possible states **true** or **false**
 * mainly used in conditionals, e.g. **if** statements

+### Tuple Types

+* is used to group a number of values, with a variety of types
+* have fixed length, ones decalred this can not be changed
+* declared comma-separated inside of parentheses
+* each position has a type, types do not have to be the same *

 ### Character Types

 * most primitive **alphabatic** type